 Sullivans partnered with Kevin O'Gara, an Atlanta Designer.
 Find his tips for faux greenery below!

-Often times faux bouquets incorporate so many different elements that the look becomes overwhelming!
-Instead, try styling individual stems in small groups for a sweet, fresh-out-of-the-garden look that harmonizes with the rest of your space.
-In Meghan’s apartment dining nook, I styled these cream peonies in front of her new Chinoiserie-style wallpaper to bring the floral pattern to life in a subtle way.
+Oftentimes faux bouquets incorporate so many different elements that the look becomes overwhelming!
+Instead, Kevin suggests styling individual stems in small groups for a sweet, fresh-out-of-the-garden look that harmonizes with the rest of your space, like this Gray American Willow Bush in the Natural Rimmed White Vase.